Distance-Restricted Firefighting on Finite Graphs: Complexity of -DR- -FF and -DPR- -FF

-Now consider the instance $(G',F',d,\{w_v\}_{v \in V(G')},k')$ we created.
-Note that all the weights are positive integers.
-We now produce an equivalent instance $(G'',F'',d,k')$ of {\sc DPR-$b$-FF} from this instance.
-To produce $G''$, take each vertex $v$ and add $w_v-1$ leaves to $v$.
-Call each of these sets of leaves $L_v$ and let $F''= \cup_{v \in F'} \left(L_v \cup \{v\}\right)$.
-To see that these instances are equivalent note that by defending a vertex $u$ which is not in any $L_v$, we certainly save $w_u$ vertices.
-Note that it is never advantageous to defend a vertex in one of the $L_v$ since if a firefighter can get there they must have passed through the adjacent vertex and defending that would save at least one additional vertex.
-Note as well that once the fire reaches a vertex $u$ there is no way for the firefighters to defend any vertex in $L_u$ so the entire weight of that vertex is lost.
-Thus these instances are equivalent and {\sc DPR-$b$-FF} is NP-hard. \end{proof}
+\begin{problem} \problemtitle{{\sc Weighted-$d$-DR-$b$-FF}} \probleminput{A graph $G$, a set of vertices $F \subseteq V(G)$, a weight function $w:V(G) \to \mathbb{R}$, and a positive integer $k$} \problemquestion{Can $b$ firefighters save a set of vertices whose weights sum to at least $k$ while moving at most distance $d$ if a fire breaks out at all the vertices in $F$?} \end{problem}

 While it is not the focus of this paper, the weighted variant of firefighter is of independent interest since it helps to unify the different firefighter decision problems.
-For example, we can immediately use this to phrase a distance-path-restricted version of {\sc ($S$,$b$)-Fire} as a {\sc Weighted-DPR-$b$-FF} problem since we can assign a weight of $n$ (the number of vertices) to the vertices in $S$ and a weight of $1$ to the rest of the vertices and ask if it is possible to save a weight of $n|S|$.
+For example, we can immediately use this weighted version of the problem to phrase a distance-path-restricted version of {\sc $(S,b)$-Fire} as a {\sc Weighted-$d$-DPR-$b$-FF} problem since we can assign a weight of $n$ (the number of vertices) to the vertices in $S$ and a weight of $1$ to the rest of the vertices and ask if it is possible to save a weight of $n|S|$.
+We will later use a similar concept of assigning larger and larger weights to vertices to require certain sets of vertices to take priority over others.